 Do I have to sign up for the whole year?

 Students are also encouraged to participate in examinations with The Royal Conservatory or Conservatory Canada and in music festivals with the Kiwanis Music Festival or Contemporary Showcase.
 You will be reminded of dates as they come near, but it is your responsibility to register.
-The more advanced you get, the more I will encourage all of them, but first year beginning students usually don't.
-For exams, I generally recommend that students take a couple of the Grades 1-3 exams, but every one isn't necessary.
-We'll cover all the requirements in lessons even without the exam at the end.
-Once you hit about Grade 4-5, you should plan on doing each exam, as much for the goal and motivation as for getting an evaluation from an outside perspective.
+The more advanced you get, the more I will encourage all of them.
+We'll cover all the requirements in lessons even without the exam at the end, but exams and festivals provide both goals and motivation as well as an evaluation from an outside perspective.